tasnimayan/travel-vibe/README.md

 ## Overview

-The **Travel Mate** backend API is a robust server-side application built using **Node.js**, **TypeScript**, and **MongoDB** to power a seamless travel experience.
+The **Travel Vibe** backend API is a robust server-side application built using **Node.js**, **TypeScript**, and **MongoDB** to power a seamless travel experience.
 This API provides essential features for travel planning, tour organization, local guide and hotel management, and tourism promotion in Bangladesh.

 ## Features